I enjoy going for a drive. Not really looking for adventure… just driving around… I’m trying more and more to learn how to be alone.

 Where are all the flâneurs?
 The smartphone has demystified urban space – it’s become too legible and predetermined – whilst also distancing us from our surroundings.
 Not only has our mostly-unwavering access to 4G limited the way we move through our environment, it’s stopped us looking around and participating in the life of the street.
 Whilst navigating with Google Maps I find myself holding my iPhone aloft and just following it like the North Star, monitoring my progress on the virtual map rather than looking around at the street down which I’m walking.
 I no longer notice the nuances from postcode to postcode and miracles of urban space – architectural flourishes, people, emerging fashions, ghost signs and other fragments of old London, voices/accents around me, blue plaques commemorating pioneering Londoners.

 The virtue of getting lost is, of course, about discovery.
 It’s also about being alone.
 Technology can make us feel pathologically isolated and lonely (#mobilephonepsychosis), yet with our iPhones we’re never truly alone.
 The possibility (and therefore the thrill) of feeling alone is almost extinct.
-Some of my most exhilirating times have involved being lost and on my own in a new place – trying to find my hotel in Florence at dusk, exploring New York, looking for the telephone box David Bowie stood next to on the Ziggy Stardust cover (armed only with a copy of the LP and the [incorrect] information that it’s ‘somewhere around Covent Garden’ – it isn’t, it’s Heddon Street, off Regent Street).
+Some of my most exhilarating times have involved being lost and on my own in a new place – trying to find my hotel in Florence at dusk, taking a random bus in New York, looking for the telephone box David Bowie stood next to on the Ziggy Stardust cover, armed only with a copy of the LP and the vague idea is was ‘somewhere around Covent Garden’.

 We have all the information of the world wide web at our fingertips, yet when we use Google Maps we don’t acquire or retain knowledge, we simply stream it.
 Using a copy of the A-Z (it’s like an app, yeah? but it’s printed out into a book) requires actual interaction with your environment – you must refer to the map in your hand and then try to establish your location by looking around for landmarks.
 You must decide on the best route by studying the map and understanding your relationship with the streets and roads and alleyways around you.
 You are forced to understand your position in the world.